-For more than a year, the city of Salem has become a highpoint for constitutionally protected activities, whether at the capitol mall, our downtown streets or in our larger parks, namely Riverfront, Pringle and Bush's Pasture.
-Our expectation for every protest event is that participants assemble peacefully, and that our community is not negatively impacted.
+Beginning in May of 2020, the city of Salem became a highpoint for constitutionally protected activities — at the state capitol, our downtown streets and in our larger parks, namely Riverfront, Pringle and Bush's Pasture.

 Another aspect of our preparations is communication.
 If we believe there is potential for a public safety impact to an area of the city, a community message is published.
 The police department also attempts to reach out and communicate with protest organizers.
 Conversations with organizers about safe and lawful protests, and the actions which could result in police enforcement or intervention, are an important component to maintaining order and safety for everyone.
 Although it is not always possible, we remain open to the opportunity for communication with event organizers.